← All features

 How long does it take for automations to reply to comments?+

-Comment actions take at most 1 hour to execute because comments need to be synced from YouTube first.
+Comment actions execute after comments are synced from YouTube.
 Paid channels sync every hour, so the average response time is around 30 minutes.
+Free tier channels sync every 2 hours, so actions typically take 1-2 hours.
 This sync schedule ensures reliable delivery while managing API quota efficiently.
 You can monitor processed comments and see which ones matched your rules in the Activity tab.

 Can I review replies before they are sent?+